wimdeblauwe/htmx-spring-boot/README.md

 <div hx:vals="${ {id: user.id, groupId: group.id } }"></div>
 ```

+#### Automatic CSRF token injection

+A Cross-Site Request Forgery (CSRF) attack tricks an authenticated user into performing unintended state-changing actions in a web application.

+By default, Spring Security provides built-in protection against CSRF attacks on unsafe HTTP methods, while Thymeleaf automatically includes the required CSRF token as a hidden field in forms using `th:action`.

+The library extends this support to htmx by automatically injecting the CSRF token into the request payload through the `hx-vals` attribute of elements using `hx:post`, `hx:put`, `hx:patch`, or `hx:delete`, even if the element is not part of a form.

 ## Articles

 Links to articles and blog posts about this library: